suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 Since __Telco__ gets a lot of customers who __subscribe__ to their service, it is handy if we are able to predict whether a __customer__ is going to __churn (leave the service)__ within a span of a few days.
 Furthermore, it would be great if we could consider factors which are __influential__ in the churn of customers such as the __type of billing__, __age__ and whether they have a __partner or not__.
 After taking a look at these factors and many others which influence customer churn, they might come up with plans that ensure that customers do not leave their services.

+## Exploratory Data Analysis (EDA)

+* Based on the __exploratory data analysis (EDA)__, it was found that the monthly charges for customers is highly correlated with whether the customers opted for fiber optic connection.
+* A large proportion of customers opted for month-to-month contracts rather than year-long or two-year long contracts respectively.
+* Monthly charges are correlated with whether a person is a senior or not.
+Therefore, this gives us a good insight that senior citizens are likely going to be enrolling in other services such as movies streaming service and internet services respectively.

 ## Metrics Used

 Since the output variable is discrete (0 or 1), it is a __binary classification problem__ with the possibilities being whether a customer is going to __churn__ or __not__.
 Therefore, the metrics that were considered for the __classification__ problem are as follows.